lindngo/amazon-alexa/README.md

 # Amazon Shopping Data

 ## Overview
 For this project, I used SQL to analyze a demo dataset, created for the product management course I was enrolled in.
-This dataset contained Alexa Voice shopping data, and I wanted to draw insights on what category of products are typically bought on Amazon, what type of products households buy, and more.
+This dataset contained Amazon Alexa shopping data, and I wanted to draw insights on what category of products are typically bought on Alexa, the number of products purchased, the cancellation and return rates, and more.

 ## Dataset